List of Kamen Rider Gaim characters: Mitsuzane Kureshima

+Mitsuzane later steals his brother's Genesis Driver, which he utilizes in conjunction with the Melon Energy Lockseed to transform into Kamen Rider Zangetsu-Shin Melon Energy Arms.
+While transformed, he wields the Sonic Arrow.

 Mitsuzane Kureshima is portrayed by Mahiro Takasugi (高杉 真宙, Takasugi Mahiro).
 As a child, Mitsuzane is portrayed by Hokuto Matsuda (松田 北斗, Matsuda Hokuto) in the TV series and Wataru Nishioka (西岡 航, Nishioka Wataru) in the stage show Gaim Gaiden: Kamen Rider Zangetsu.